danztran/logger/README.md

 }

 func logDuration() {
-	// log function time
+	// log duration
-	defer log.Debugd()("do something A took") // DEBUG "do something A took: 312ms" time.Sleep(300 * time.Millisecond)
+	defer log.Debugd()("do A took") // DEBUG "do A took: 312ms" time.Sleep(300 * time.Millisecond)
 }

 func logDurationWithAutoLevel() {
+        // Autod log with warn level if duration is longer than expected, otherwise log with debug level
-	defer log.Autod(1 * time.Second)("do something B") // WARN "do something B: 2.015s"
+	// log with warn level because duration (2s) is longer than expected (1s) defer log.Autod(1 * time.Second)("do B") // WARN "do B: 2.015s"

-	defer log.Autod(3 * time.Second)("do something B") // DEBUG "do something B: 2.012s"
+	// log with debug level because duration (2s) is shorter than expected (3s) defer log.Autod(3 * time.Second)("do B") // DEBUG "do B: 2.012s"

 	time.Sleep(2 * time.Second)
 }

 func logDurationWithPrefixMessage(userID string) {
-        // wrap this message to new logger log := log.Withf("[user:%s]", userID)
+        // make new logger with prefix message log := log.Withf("[user:%s]", userID)

+	// Warnd log warn if duration tooks longer than epected, otherwise nothing will be logged
-	defer log.Warnd(50 * time.Millisecond)("do something C")  // WARN "[user:123] do something C: 200.123ms"
+	// log as warn because duration (200ms) is longer than expected (50ms) defer log.Warnd(50 * time.Millisecond)("do C")  // WARN "[user:123] do C: 200.123ms"

-	defer log.Warnd(300 * time.Millisecond)("do something C") // <not logging>
+	// not logging because duration (200ms) is shorter than expected (300ms) defer log.Warnd(300 * time.Millisecond)("do C")

 	time.Sleep(200 * time.Millisecond)
 }
 ```